junwatu/video-summarizer-nodejs-griddb/blog/README.md

 ![setup key](images/openai-key.png)

 The OpenAI key is on a project basis, so you need to create a project first in the OpenAI platform and you need also enable any models that you used on a project.
+For this project we will need `gpt-4o` and `whisper` models.

 ![enabled models](images/openai-enabled-models.png)

-This key will be saved on `.env` file and make sure you don't include it in version control.
+The OpenAI key will be saved on `.env` file and make sure you don't include it in version control by added it to the `.gitignore`.

 ### Node.js